Book a demo

 Every decision-maker wants a team of problem solvers.
 That’s a no-brainer.
 Here’s how you can demonstrate your problem-solving skills with this employee self-assessment template.

 #5.
-Self-Evaluation Example: Talking About Your Weaknesses
+Self-Evaluation Examples: Talking About Your Weaknesses

 See, just like your manager wants to see how positive you are about your strengths and qualities, they also want to understand how realistic you are about your weaknesses.
 Everyone has them, and there’s no shame in acknowledging them.
 Self-evaluation is the best way to do it.
 Here’s a self-appraisal sample.